yang-zhang/docker-setup/README.md

 - `dkrun_gpu fastai1`
 - `dkrun_gpu tf`

-For the above images, go to `http://localhost:8887?token=[TOKEN]` to open jupyter notebook, where `[TOKEN]` is printed on the terminal when you run the above images.
+For the above images, go to `http://localhost:[PORT]?token=[TOKEN]` to open jupyter notebook, as printed on the terminal when you run the above images.

 - `dkrun r`: Go to `http://localhost:8787` to open rstudio, where username and password both are `rstudio`.